SystemsApproach/ops/arch.rst

        more than one Kubernetes cluster (e.g., one running production services and one used for trial deployments of new services).

+With the understanding that our target environment is a collection of Kubernetes clusters—some running on bare-metal hardware at edge sites and some running in VMs in central datacenters—there is an orthogonal issue of how decision-making responsibility for those clusters is shared among multiple stakeholders.
+While there are likely many business models one could construct around this general scenario, for our purposes, we care about two just two stakeholders: (1) the *operators* that manage the multi-cluster cloud as a whole, and (2) the *users* that decide on a per-site basis how to take advantage of the local cloud resources (e.g., what edge applications to run and how to allocate resources among those apps).
+We sometimes call these users "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices, and while the mechanisms described in this book can accommodate them, we do not elaborate on that possibility.

+The architecture we describe is multi-tenant in the sense that it isolates these stakeholders.
+This makes the approach agnostic to as to whether all the edge sites belong to a single organization (with that organization also responsible for operating the cloud), or having a separate organization offer a managed service to a set of distinct enterprises (each of which spans one or more sites).

 2.3 Control and Management
 --------------------------